 If any of these symptoms are present in your mouth, then your dentist may advise you to have the wisdom tooth removed.

 This removal can be a complex procedure due to its location and associated deep roots.
-Nowadays, the routine is relatively simple one.
+Nowadays, the routine is relatively simple.
 If the tooth is not erupting straight from the gum, a surgical procedure requiring careful planning is generally required.
 This minimizes the possibility of post-operative pain and complications.
 Often more than one wisdom tooth is removed at the same time.
 Usually in this instance, local anesthesia is administered to make the extractions as comfortable as possible.